yuex/pelican-pygments-solarized-css/README.md

-code highlighting css files for using with pelican. modified from https://gist.github.com/nicolashery/5765395
+Code highlighting css files for using with pelican, forked from https://gist.github.com/nicolashery/5765395